emnh/rts/README.md

  - Progress indicator for loading

 ## Functionality
+ - Scroll terrain when mouse is at edge of screen
  - Make aircraft fly a constant distance above ground
  - Export/import terrain as JSON
  - Terraforming (like [Worldmonger](http://www.babylonjs.com/Scenes/Worldmonger/index.html))